ionic-team/ionic-docs/src/content/building/running.md

 Now if the app calls any native functionality, DevApp can handle this and actually return the correct native implementation.

-Now DevApp has a select list of plugin it supports, so checkout the [DevApp docs](https://ionicframework.com/docs/pro/devapp/) for a complete list.
+DevApp has a select list of plugin it supports, so check out the [DevApp docs](https://ionicframework.com/docs/pro/devapp/) for a complete list.